-The home team was gifted an equalizer moments after the restart, though, as Pantilimon spilled Rudy Gestede's header into the path of Scott Dann, who tucked the ball past the Romanian from close range.
+The home team were gifted an equaliser moments after the restart, though, as Pantilimon spilled Rudy Gestede's header into the path of Scott Dann, who tucked the ball past the Romanian from close-range.

 |By Tom Marshall-Bailey

-Blackburn Rovers and Manchester City will have to do this all over again at the Etihad Stadium to progress to the next round, with the home side perhaps the most aggrieved not to be in the hat for the fourth-round draw after a pulsating encounter at Ewood Park.
+Blackburn Rovers and Manchester City will have to do this all over again at the Etihad Stadium to progress to the next round, with the hosts perhaps the most aggrieved not to be in the hat for the fourth-round draw after a pulsating encounter at Ewood Park.

-Manuel Pellegrini's men struggled to get going early on but were rewarded for their persistence right on the stroke of halftime as an offside-looking Alvaro Negredo clinically dispatched Edin Dzeko's flick.
+Manuel Pellegrini's men struggled to get going early on but were rewarded for their persistence right on the stroke of half-time as an offside-looking Alvaro Negredo clinically dispatched Edin Dzeko's flick-on.

-But, instead of seizing the initiative at the start of the second half, the team was strangely subdued and conceded just 10 minutes after the break as Scott Dann pounced on Costel Pantilimon's shocking fumble from Rudy Gestede's header to level the scores.
+But, instead of seizing the initiative at the start of the second half, they were strangely subdued and conceded just 10 minutes after the break as Scott Dann pounced on Costel Pantilimon's shocking fumble from Rudy Gestede's header to level the scores.